Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Active ingredients: glycerol

-QV Wash is not listed on the Australian register of Therapeutic Goods.
+On March 27, 2019 QV Wash was not listed on the Australian Register of Therapeutic Goods (ARTG).

 Other medicines that contain: glycerol